How are campers assigned into groups?

 Does the Y provide a snack time each day?

-A healthy snack and either milk or water is served each afternoon.
+A healthy snack and either milk or water is served each morning and afternoon.

 What should I pack for lunch?